ZachHeick/zachheick.github.io/_posts/2017-12-12-Mix-Retriever.md

 ![Nearest Neighbors](https://zachheick.github.io/images/Project_Kojak_images/nearest_neighbors.png){: .center-image }

 Below are some similar songs to <span class="red">Ivy by Frank Ocean</span>.
-These songs are also very slow and mellow and mood, and the artists talk about their struggles with themselves and reflect on past relationships as well.
+These songs are also very slow and mellow in mood, and the artists talk about their struggles with themselves and reflect on past relationships as well.

 ![Results Lyrics](https://zachheick.github.io/images/Project_Kojak_images/results_lyrics.png){: .center-image }

-Lorem Ipsum.

-## Final Thoughts, Applications, and Future Work
+## Final Thoughts and Future Work

+I'm really proud of my final project at Metis, and had a great time presenting it to potential employers on career day.
+Trying to quantify something as subjective as music proved to be a challenge, but I'm happy with the results.

+Moving forward, I would like to get more songs, including songs from other genres.
+The Song2vec model used earlier performs better the more data you feed in, and neural networks need a lot of data!
+I would also like to incorporate some topic modeling to try and give users a small description or tag about what the theme of the playlist they've created.

 ## Project Source